 I carry two colors of nail polish in the glove box of our van, white and black.
 Every so often walk around your vehicle and check for new paint chips especially on the hood and fenders and touch up any areas you find.
 You can find perfect color matched touch up paint for your vehicle if you want.

-Hope these tips helped you fix the surface rust on your van.
+Hope these tips helped you fix rust in your campervanvan.
 Next step – Sound deadening and insulation.
 Subscribe to our mailing list so you don’t miss out on more content like this.